eastmallingresearch/Shotgun_metagenomics/Binning/README.md

 ```

 #### Bin counts
+Get bin counts from the cov format domain counts and output as count matrix
 ```shell
 Rscript $PROJECT_FOLDER/metagenomics_pipeline/scripts/cov_count.R "." "$P1.*\\.cov" "$PREFIX.countData"
 ```

 #### Sub bin counts
 Create tab files from cov files (originally for consistency with HirBin, but now to reduce processing in R, could be run in parallel)
+I could get bam_scaffold_count.pl to output in this format, might save a few minutes...
 ```shell
 for F in $P1*.cov; do
   O=$(sed 's/_.*_L/_L/' <<<$F|sed 's/_1\.cov/.tab/')